ZibanPirate/sysmon/README.md

 # System Monitor

-Widget to see the download/upload speed at the corner of your screen, with minimal overhead.
+Cross-platform Widget showing download/upload speed at the corner of your screen, with minimal overhead.

 **example:**